Warehouse and Logistics CGI Studio

 Base Chilled Configuration

 This baseline chilled view presents the warehouse envelope with insulated cladding, controlled dock arrangement, and a straightforward service yard.
-It establishes the cold-chain position before heavier plant and screening requirements are introduced.
+It establishes the public refrigerated warehouse (PRW) baseline before heavier plant and screening requirements are introduced.

 Warehouse CGI showing the same cold-storage shell with enhanced plant and screening, proving a more intensive temperature-controlled brief.